• Skip to primary navigation

 Recipe Tips and Notes

 • Crab Cake Sauce.
-Everyone loves a good creamy crab cake sauce.
 My version is a base of mayonnaise with a touch of mustard, hot sauce and other flavor-building ingredients.
-It's basically a Cajun Remoulade Sauce, the perfect sauce for crab cakes.
-French fries, too!
-Skip the tartar sauce.
-This is way better.
+It's basically a Cajun Remoulade Sauce.
+They're also good with tartar sauce or cocktail sauce.

 Best Crab for Making Crab Cakes